ForgottenBProductions/Cosmo-Bot-Beta/README.md

 We are always welcoming new people to the discord!

 **Note: To get this bot to work you will have to do a bunch of ``npm i (module)``** If you don't have npm google it and download it then in your search bar on your computer open your console and from there it is easy!

+The bot also requires a `#bot-log` and a `#user-join` channel to return logs for warnings and other moderation commands.

+The following commands/features won't work if a bot-log channel isn't found:

+`;warn [@NAME]`

+`When new members come into your guild`

+`When members leave the guild`